-- Rank in high school graduating class, college preparatory coursework, and grade point average. - Scores on ACT or SAT admissions tests.
-Essay participation recommended but not required. - 3) Character and personal abilities
+- 1) High School grade point average.

+- Scores on ACT or SAT admissions tests.
+Essay participation recommended but not required.

+- 3) Character and personal abilities.

-Students who have earned a minimum composite ACT of 20 or SAT of 1410, and either ranked in the top half of their class or have achieved a high school cumulative grade point average of 2.5 or better, based on a 4.0 scale, meet the academic standards for admission.
+Students who have earned a minimum composite ACT of 20 or SAT of 1410, and have achieved a high school cumulative grade point average of 2.5 or better, based on a 4.0 scale, meet the academic standards for admission.